ZRui98/T3D/README.md

 #Purpose

 Source Code & Resources for a game that I had worked on in 2016 for an ISU.
+Goals of this job was to use object oriented programming to create a functioning program.
 I am no longer working on this project.

 #Issues